 (a) Any person who transports ten or fewer scrap tires in a single load.

-(b) Any person who transports any number of scrap tires for his own use in agriculture or in producing or processing aggregates.
+(b) Any person who transports any number of scrap tires for their own use in agriculture or in producing or processing aggregates.

 (c) Any government agency, any political subdivision, or any person licensed or franchised by a political subdivision, engaged in the collection of solid waste other than scrap tires, when ten or fewer scrap tires are transported with any single load of other types of solid wastes.